dataArtisans/flink-training-web/dataStream/3-handsOn.md

 <img src="{{ site.baseurl }}/images/kibana-1.png" width="85%">
 </center>

 * Click on the "Discover" button at the top.
 Kibana will tell you "No results found".
 This is because it only looks for data of the last 15 minutes while our TaxiRide records have a timestamp from January 2013.
-Click on the time picker in the upper right corner to select an absolute time range from `2013-01-01` to `2013-01-06` and click on the "Go" button.
+Click on the time picker in the upper right corner to select "Last 5 years" from the "Quick" options and click on the "Go" button.

 <center>
 <img src="{{ site.baseurl }}/images/kibana-2.png" width="85%">